 CVE-2025-63465 Overview

-CVE-2025-63465 is a stack-based buffer overflow [CWE-121] in the Totolink LR350 router firmware version 9.3.5u.6369_B20220309.
-The vulnerability resides in the sub_422880 function, which processes the ssid parameter without proper bounds checking.
-Remote attackers can send a crafted HTTP request containing an oversized ssid value to overflow the stack buffer.
-Successful exploitation causes the affected device to crash, resulting in a Denial of Service (DoS) condition.
-The flaw is reachable over the network without authentication or user interaction.
+CVE-2025-63465 is a stack overflow vulnerability in the Totolink LR350 router running firmware version 9.3.5u.6369_B20220309.
+The flaw resides in the sub_422880 function and is triggered through the ssid parameter.
+Remote attackers can send a crafted request to overflow the stack buffer and cause a Denial of Service (DoS) condition on the device.
+The vulnerability is classified under [CWE-121] Stack-based Buffer Overflow and requires no authentication or user interaction to exploit.

 Critical Impact